-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Entrepreneurs often pride themselves on being creative, innovative, forward-thinking people.
+Opinions expressed by Entrepreneur contributors are their own.Entrepreneurs often pride themselves on being creative, innovative, forward-thinking people.
 They're always cooking up new ideas, even whole new companies.

 But when it comes to encouraging innovation inside their companies -- between departments and amongst workers -- entrepreneurs sometimes fall short.
 A new, global study conducted by Ernst & Young aims to help with this problem, identifying best practices for helping your whole organization be entrepreneurial.

 It's a strategy they call "intrapreneurship" -- the art of fueling company growth from within.
 Effective intrapreneurial organizations, the study found, have six key factors at work.
 They are:

 - Set up a formal structure for intrapreneurship.
 A defined process empowers workers to take time away from day-to-day work to focus on creative projects.

 - Ask workers for ideas.
 Cultivate a culture that values everyone's opinions about how things could be done better.
 Actively encourage workers to contribute.
 IBM has online brainstorming conferences with many stakeholders known as "jams" to help stimulate innovative ideas.
 A 2006 "jam" involved 150,000 workers and their family members, business partners, clients, and university researchers.
 (I'd add that having a prize for the best idea seems to spark a lot of participation, in my personal experience.)

 - Create a diverse workforce.
 The more varied the backgrounds of your workers, the more different ideas they will bring forward.
 Think about innovation as you're hiring and cultivate a workforce that will innovate in different ways.